bmhoan/MMD/README.md

 # MMDR
-Microbiome Marker Discovery: Variability and Differential Analysis
+Microbiome Marker Discovery: Variability and Differential Analysis : In contructions!!

 Created by Hoan Nguyen, Weinstock Group, The Jackson Laboratory